mcinglis/c-style/readme.md

 - repeats its arguments in its body, because this will break for non-pure expressions.
 Many compilers provide [statement expressions](http://stackoverflow.com/questions/6440021/compiler-support-of-gnu-statement-expression) to prevent this, but it's non-standard.
 If you do use statement expressions, you don't need to upper-case your macro name, because it's not relevant to your users.
 - modifies the calling context, e.g., with a `return` or `goto`.
 - takes an array literal as a named argument. ([why](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument))
-- implements an extra-syntactic construct, e.g., wrapping a `for` loop. (named arguments are extra-syntactic? shh!)

 Also, if I do capitalize a macro, I don't capitalize the macro's prefix: I'd call a macro `Apple_SCARY` rather than `APPLE_SCARY`.